becooq81/PillKaBoo-HomePage/README.md

 <br><br>

 #### ${\textsf{\color{green}[Target 3.8] Contribution to Accessibility of Healthcare: }}$
-> PillKaBoo improves accessibility to information about medication and liquid medication intake so that blind/VI parents can <b>reduce the risks of taking the wrong or expired medication and exceeding the required dosage.</b> PillKaBoo contributes to the good health and well-being of VI parents and their children.
+> PillKaBoo improves accessibility to information about medication and liquid medication intake so that blind/VI parents can <b>reduce the risks of giving the wrong or expired medication and exceeding the required dosage.</b> PillKaBoo contributes to the good health and well-being of VI parents and their children.
 <br>

 #### ${\textsf{\color{red}[Target 4.5] Educated Medication Information: }}$